ib729/stuco/fun version of readme.md

-vibe coded sexy payment system.
+## vibe coded payment system that looks and feels sexy

 props to my slaves for the hard work: gpt, claude, grok, and composer. i love you all!

-btw this comes with no warrenty, you get what you get.
+btw this comes with no warrenty, you get what you get

-i'm not responsible for anything that happens.
+i'm not responsible for anything that happens

-- ivan